 Without getting too much into the story here, this is a particularly special adaptation for the GNP.
 This book was a special request from a wonderful Godzilla fan named Josh, a young man whose bravery in the face of life-altering health issues continues to humble me.
-More than two years after #GodzillaforJosh started trending on social media, I couldn’t be more thrilled that Josh is thriving and remains both loved and supported by Godzilla fans far and wide.
+More than three years after #GodzillaforJosh started trending on social media, I couldn’t be more thrilled that Josh is thriving and remains both loved and supported by Godzilla fans far and wide.

 GODZILLA AGAINST MECHAGODZILLA: THE UNOFFICIAL NOVELIZATION

-As mentioned elsewhere, this story is a unique one for the project as it is being told from MULTIPLE perspectives, including jumping between first-person accounts of the film’s events (such as the Prologue taking Akane’s perspective) and traditional third-person chapters.
+This story is a unique one for the project as it is being told from MULTIPLE perspectives, including jumping between first-person accounts of the film’s events (such as the Prologue taking Akane’s perspective) and traditional third-person chapters.
 The final result should make for an interesting (and hopefully coherent) read that continues to be an exciting challenge to write!
 The next chapter will assume a new perspective as the events following Godzilla’s initial nighttime attack are seen through the eyes of the government, specifically Kumi Mizuno and Akira Nakao’s characters.

-THE SHORT STORIES
+THE SHORT STORIES & NOVELLAS

 Ever since launching the Timeline section of the site, I have been absolutely blown away by the amount of attention it has gotten.
 Even on days when the novelizations receive little web traffic, all of the timelines get an often shocking number of views.
 It’s been humbling to see that all the hard work that goes into researching, cataloguing, and writing the (sometimes obscure) facts in these timelines is being appreciated and enjoyed by fans!

-THE “MONSTER MUSINGS” BLOG
+THE “MONSTER MUSINGS” BLOG/PODCAST

 Through it all, I’ve been blown away by how supportive each and every one of you continue to be.
 Whether you’re a casual visitor to the site or one of my wonderful Patreon supporters, it’s your kindness, dedication, and willingness to take time out of your day to read my work that truly fuels this project.
 You’ll never know how unbelievably grateful I am for each and every one of you.